AlanMaxwell/iOS_interview_questions/README.md

 Why it's needed?
 To divide the functionality to different reusable parts and also to increase testability.

+## 44. What three types of Dependency Injection you know?

+* Constructor Injection: Dependency is passed to the object via its constructor.
+It used when the dependent object has to use the same concrete class for its lifetime.
+* Method Injection: dependency is passed to the object via a method.
+It's useful if different objects could be injected.
+For example, if the dependency is a notification, sometimes this may sent as an SMS, and other times as an email for the same dependent object.
+* Property Injection: If the dependency is selected and invoked at different places, we can set the dependency via a property exposed by the dependent object, which can then invoke it later

-## 44. What's difference between @escaping and non-escaping closures?
+## 45. What's difference between @escaping and non-escaping closures?
 @escaping launches after the function ends, non-escaping - just after its call.

-## 45. What's difference between inout parameter of the function and a usual parameter?
+## 46. What's difference between inout parameter of the function and a usual parameter?

 ```
 func example(_ a: Int, _ b: inout Int) {}
 ```
 inout keyword allows to change the value of the parameter variable.

-## 46. In SwiftUI how to draw 1 million rows in a list?
+## 47. In SwiftUI how to draw 1 million rows in a list?

 1) You can use List view element
 2) ScrollView + LazyVStack views

-## 47. Do classes support multilple inheritance in Swift?
+## 48. Do classes support multilple inheritance in Swift?

 If to try to inherit from multiple classes, then NO. Swift classes don't support multiple inheritance.

 But you can inherit multiple protocols.

-## 48. How to prevent a class inheritance?
+## 49. How to prevent a class inheritance?

 Using final keyword, like:
 ```